-On this trip I was traveling with my parents and my brother so the boys were pretty pumped to go on the rides with their uncle.
-My oldest son mostly went on the rides while I stayed in the play areas with my 1 year old.
+On this trip, I was traveling with my parents and my brother after vacationing in Mumbles, Swansea, so the boys were pretty pumped to go on the rides with their uncle.
+My oldest son mostly went on the rides while I stayed in the play areas with my 1-year-old.
 There is so much to do and see that everyone was entertained by different things during our time there.

 The Rides at Tivoli Gardens